Norkart/API-documentation/API_Takgeometri_og_solinnstråling/README.md

 # WAAPI-Takflater

-WAAPI-Takflater provides comprehensive data about rooftops across Norway.
+WAAPI-Takflater provides comprehensive data about roof across Norway.
 This guide gives a brief overview to help developers integrate with this service.

 ## Getting Started